Streampunk/dynamorse-deprecated/README.md

 ### Redioactive

 Dynamorse is ___redioactive___!
 This means that it adds a library of features to support [reactive streams](http://www.reactive-streams.org/) to the default behavior of [Node-RED](http://nodered.org).
-By default, Node-RED uses an event-based model where producers fire update events along the pipelines whether or not the consumer is ready to receive them, or consumers are sat waiting for events because the producer has been throttled back.
+By default, Node-RED uses an event-based model where producers fire update events along the pipelines whether or not the consumer is ready to receive them.
+Alternatively, consumers are sat waiting for events because the producer has been throttled back.

 ![producer to consumer](images/producer-consumer.png)

 With reactive streams support, the consumer signals to the producer when it is ready to receive more inputs, a process known as _back pressure_.
 The producer then pushes the next element down the pipe, which it may have optimistically buffered in advance.
 Producers and consumers can be chained together so that back pressure goes along the length of a pipe.

 As an example, consider a file reader funnel on an SSD feeding a real-time display funnel.
-The file reader can ready the picture data from the file at around twice real time, whereas the display can only cope with real-time data.
+The file reader can read the picture data from the file at around twice real time, whereas the display can only cope with real-time data.
 With no back-pressure, the display consumer is overloaded and starts to drop frames.
 With back pressure, the display stops asking for frames when its buffer is full and the file-reader stops reading from the disk when its buffer is full.
 When the display's buffer starts to clear, it starts asking for frames again.
 As the file-reader satisfies the requests for frames and its buffer starts to empty, it starts to read another batch from the disk.

 With real time streams and a slow consumer, at some point the producer's buffer will overflow and frames will be dropped.
 This is a symptom of a design problem with a pipeline or resource overload (see monitoring in the next section) that should not occur in normal operation.
 Errors are produced and can be monitored whenever a buffer is overloaded.
-Each dynamorse node - other than the spouts - has a buffer size parameter.
+Each dynamorse producer node (everything but the spouts) has a buffer size parameter.

 ![complex interconnection](images/complex-web.png)

-Redioactive is designed to support pipelines that are more complex than linking single producers to single consumers:
+Redioactive is designed to support pipelines that are more complex than just linking single producers to consumers:

 * One, two or more consumers may be connected to a single producer.
 In this case, the producer will be throttled to run at the speed of the slowest consumer.
 * One, two or more producers may be connected to a single consumer, in which case each producer receives the same back-pressure and the inputs to the consumer are interleaved.